 Service Restriction with K&T Wiring

-The maximum service restriction for a K&T wiring is 60 amps.
+The maximum service restriction for a Knob & Tube Wiring in New Orleans, Metairie, and Kenner, LA is 60 amps.
 Due to the lack of grounding and service restriction, only two pronged simple kitchen appliances can be used.
 A modern house needs a minimum of 100 amps service, to accommodate all the modern kitchen appliances – making your life easy in the kitchen and keeping your family happy.